clojurewerkz/buffy/README.md

-# Buffy, the byte buffer slayer
+# Buffy, The Byte Buffer Slayer

 Buffy is a Clojure library for working with binary data, writing complete binary protocol implementations in Clojure, storing complex